 The worst part is that my Reader’s Digest editor improved my writing skills more than any other editor, publisher, or literary agent.
 So far, anyway – I’m still a month away from submitting my first manuscript to my first publishing house for my first book.
 Editing that book (Growing Forward When You Can’t Grow Back) with an editor at a publishing house may elevate my writing skills to dizzying new levels.
 A writer can only dream…

 Learn from my experience, fellow scribes.
-Don’t do what I did – don’t listen to your treacherous little heart!
+Don’t do what I did; don’t listen to your treacherous heart!

 My Reader’s Digest editor loved the idea.
 I also pitched the column idea to a few other newspapers and magazines — but I didn’t tell the editors that I was simultaneously submitting my column idea.
-This was one of my mistakes, but it wasn’t the reason my writing career with Reader’s Digest was ruined.
+This was one of my mistakes, but it wasn’t the reason I didn’t continue getting my articles published in Reader’s Digest.